cast-org/figuration/site/4.0/content/forms.md

 ### Server Side

-We recommend using client side validation, but in case you require server side, you can indicate invalid and valid form fields with `.is-invalid` and `.is-valid`.
+When using server side validation you can indicate invalid and valid form fields with `.is-invalid` and `.is-valid`.
 Note that `.invalid-feedback` is also supported with these classes.

+For invalid fields, ensure that the invalid feedback/error message is associated with the relevant form field using `aria-describedby` (noting that this attribute allows more than one `id` to be referenced, in case the field already points to additional form text).

 {% capture example %}
 <form>